MattWestb/IKEA-TRADFRI-ICC-A-1-Module/Flashing-MG/README.md

 Now we have a SoC with empty internal flash.

 After erase_mass you must writing the bootloaders to the flash.
 The first stage bootloader: as elf file @0x0 or s37 file.
 And secund stage (Main) bootloader: as elf @0x0800 or s37 file.
 Or both first and secund (main) bootloaders: one dumped elf file with both bootloader @0x0 or one s37 file with both bootloader (s37 files have all meta inside).
-If not writing anny app @0x4000 or app image upload fails, the app isn’t valid (wrong CRC) and next boot is stoping in the main bootloader.
+If not writing anny app @0x04000 or app image upload / flash fails, the app isn’t valid (wrong CRC) and next boot is stoping in the main bootloader.

 ## Write to internal flash: